j3962/Web-Scraping-Project/README.md

 Had to add the current page no tow the end of my html string as https://business.sdsu.edu/about/faculty-staff-listing?page=3

 Another tricky part was just taking 'Professors' as the website had staff, lecturer and everyone else.
 But, only professors were useful in my case, thus I had to filter out everyone else besides 'Professor'

+After, successfull extraction I wrote a generic mail across the department!
+The profs will never know what hit em, Hahahahahahaah (evil luaghter)